jonzingale/weather_currents/ambient_environment/blinky/README.md

-This directory contains various ideas regarding blinkylight games (cellular automata).
+This directory contains various ideas regarding blinkylight games (cellular automata).<br>
-The code is written for 'ruby processing' and as such requires both processing and jruby (here I am using jruby-1.7.12-complete).
-Git documentation regarding RubyProcessing can be found here: https://github.com/jashkenas/ruby-processing.
+The code is written for 'ruby processing' and as such requires both processing and<br>
+jruby (here I am using jruby-1.7.12-complete).
+Git documentation regarding RubyProcessing<br>
+can be found here: https://github.com/jashkenas/ruby-processing.<br>

 Goals here include: